What is a business associate agreement (BAA) under HIPAA?

 Key takeaways

-- A Business Associate (BA) is a business that works with a healthcare provider and their protected health information (PHI).
-The BA is equally liable for the security of the PHI as the healthcare provider.
+• A business associate (BA) is a business that works with a healthcare provider and their protected health information (PHI).
+The BA is equally liable for the security of the PHI as the healthcare organization.

 What is a business associate agreement?

-A business associate agreement, or BAA, is a contract between a HIPAA-covered entity and a business associate that lays out each party’s responsibility for handling protected health information.
-Per HIPAA, covered entities should only work with business associates who can be trusted to manage PHI safely, according to the terms agreed upon in the contract.
+A business associate agreement, or BAA, is a contract between a HIPAA-covered entity and a business associate that lays out each party's responsibility for handling protected health information (PHI).
+Per HIPAA, covered entities should only work with business associates who can be trusted to manage protected health information safely, according to the terms agreed upon in the contract.

 A business associate agreement typically includes the following details to protect PHI:

-Compliance specialists strongly advise covered entities to get their business associate agreements vetted by a professional to ensure the contract covers everything necessary to mitigate a PHI security breach.
+Compliance specialists strongly advise covered entities to get their HIPAA business associate agreement vetted by a professional to ensure the contract covers everything necessary to mitigate a PHI security breach.

 Another important note with these contracts is that business associates must sign a BAA with any of their subcontractors who work with sensitive medical information so that all parties are aware of the regulations and abide by them.
 If the whole ecosystem is not committed and mandated to keep the data secure, the risk of negligence or medical data errors increases.